developer-zebra/developer-zebra-site/src/enterprise-browser/1-5/guide/configreference/index.md

 -----

 ## usedwforscanning
-**Applies only to Android**.
+**Applies to Android only**.
 Controls whether to 'use DataWedge (DW) for scanning' or to go through [Enterprise Browser APIs](../../api/barcode).
 Additional settings adjustments might be required to use this tag.
 See the [DataWedge Usage Guide](../datawedge) for important details about DataWedge configuration and potential conflicts with Enterprise Browser.

 **Possible Values**: